Apart from a change in your menstrual cycle, what changes have you noticed?

-Homeopathy is used all over the world for so many health issues.
-Homeopathy may be used to balance out your hormones and change your perimenopausal symptoms.
+Homeopathy is used all over the world for so many health issues, including menopausal issues.
 Whether you have a big health issue that is stopping you from getting on with your life, or niggly health 'annoyances', feel free to contact me if you think I may be able to help.

 I am always happy to hear from you.